-If you are thinking about filing for bankruptcy you should meet with a Tampa bankruptcy lawyer to discuss your case before taking any legal action.
-Without competent legal advice you may be unaware of bankruptcy laws that prohibit you from making transfers of property or incurring certain debts prior to filing for bankruptcy.
+If you are considering bankruptcy you should meet with a Tampa bankruptcy lawyer before taking any legal action.
+Otherwise, you may be unaware of laws that prohibit you from making transfers of property prior to filing bankruptcy.
 It is highly recommended to get counsel from an experienced Tampa bankruptcy lawyer if you have questions on how to transfer assets before bankruptcy is filed.
-Failure to obtain competent legal advice on how to transfer assets before bankruptcy can create significant problems for a Chapter 13 or Chapter 7 case.
+Failure to obtain competent legal advice on how to transfer assets before bankruptcy can create significant problems for a case.

 How to Transfer Assets Before Bankruptcy to Avoid Fraudulent Transfers